 RRRISE In-Person Gathering April 29-30 at Bear River, Loleta

 We were thrilled to meet with you at Redwood Region RISE's (Resilient Inclusive Sustainable Economy) In-Person Gathering* on April 29-30 at Bear River Tish Non Community Center, Loleta, Humboldt County.
-We will share a comprehensive follow-up packet with you in the coming weeks.
-For now, you'll find a high-level recap of our gathering below.
+Below you can find the 2-day event's agenda, a comprehensive follow-up packet, recap video, and a high-level recap of our gathering.

 Event Information:

-• Hotel accomodations and meals are included, and you will have the option to be reimbursed for travel and child care costs.
+- Hotel accomodations and meals were included, and attendees had the option to be reimbursed for travel and child care costs.

 Recap of Our In-Person Gathering